|Event Date||Event Time||Registration Deadline||Registration|

-Dr. Charles Braithwaite shares from his experience using Internet video technology for cross-cultural communication with students in the United States and overseas through the Global Classroom Project at the University of Nebraska–Lincoln.
-Dr. Cheryl Matherly and Sarah Phillips talk about a joint program between three U.S. universities that uses live webcasts to enhance a short-term study abroad program.
+Charles Braithwaite shares from his experience using Internet video technology for cross-cultural communication with students in the United States and overseas through the Global Classroom Project at the University of Nebraska–Lincoln.
+Cheryl Matherly and Sarah Phillips talk about a joint program between three U.S. universities that uses live webcasts to enhance a short-term study abroad program.
 Jon Rubin, director of the Center for Collaborative Online International Learning at the SUNY Global Center, shares insights on why to use virtual education to encourage cross-cultural learning, what media tools are out there, and how to prepare faculty to undertake this kind of teaching.

 From this webinar, participants will:

 - Understand the benefits and challenges of cross-cultural learning in a virtual environment